 Scleritis cannot be prevented.

-Scleritis is usually treated with a corticosteroid solution that you apply directly to your eye.
-An oral corticosteroid also may be prescribed.
+Scleritis needs to be treated promptly to help avoid complications and vision loss.
+When related to an underlying disease, treatment of the disease may control the inflammation of the eye.
+Drugs used to treat scleritis include a corticosteroid solution that you apply directly to your eye, an oral corticosteroid (prednisone) and a non-steroidal anti-inflammatory drug (NSAID).
 More powerful medications that suppress the immune system may be needed for severe cases not responding to corticosteroids.
-If infection is the cause, your treatment will include antibiotics.
 In severe cases, surgery may be required to repair injured areas of the eyeball.

 When To Call a Professional